th3df/cleaningdata/CodeBook.md

 The remaining 66 columns represent the average measurement for the given feature across all observations in the raw observation files for that given combination of subject and activity.

-## The variable dictionary for tidy data frame "set by_subj_activity"
+## The variable dictionary for tidy data frame "set by_subj_activity" / text file "tidyDataSet.txt"

 **The units of the two ID variables are:**